aknetk/OpenMania/README.md

 Many at the moment.
 Missing backgrounds on Android, animation issues, you name it.

 ## Basic Usage
 This project uses my [Hatch Game Engine](https://github.com/aknetk/HatchGameEngine) to power it.
-You can either build it from source, or use one of the precompiled binaries on your platform of choice.
+You can either build it from source (not updated currently), or use one of the precompiled binaries on your platform of choice.
 (Currently compatible with Windows, MacOS, Nintendo Switch homebrew, Android)

 To edit and test the game, place the binary in the same folder as the `Scripts` folder.